Toni Tennille: Career

+Early career

 While living in Corona del Mar in Newport Beach, California, during the late 1960s, Tennille was a member of the South Coast Repertory.
 Ron Thronsen, one of the directors of the repertory, asked Tennille in 1969 to write the music for a new rock musical he was working on called Mother Earth.
 The musical was a success locally, went on the road to San Francisco and Los Angeles in 1971, and eventually made it to Broadway for a few dates at the Belasco Theatre in October 1972.
 Although Tennille was no longer associated with the musical by the time it reached Broadway, she was credited as the composer under her married name, Shearer.

 In 1971, Tennille met her future husband Daryl Dragon in San Francisco during auditions for Mother Earth.
-Dragon had previously toured with the Beach Boys and had recorded with them as a studio musician.
+Dragon had previously toured with The Beach Boys and had recorded with them as a studio musician.
 After Mother Earth ended, Dragon returned to the Beach Boys and introduced Tennille to the band.
-Tennille played electric piano with the band during their 1972 tour.
-In 1973, Tennille and Dragon left to form Captain & Tennille and began performing at local clubs.
-In September 1973, they released their self-financed debut single, "The Way I Want to Touch You", which was a local hit and helped them to get a record contract with A&M Records.
-The duo recorded a cover version of the Neil Sedaka and Howard Greenfield song "Love Will Keep Us Together" in 1975 that became a huge success and eventually went on to win the 1975 Grammy Award for Record of the Year.

-In 1974, Tennille sang background vocals on Elton John's Caribou album.

-In 1979, she sang backing vocals on Pink Floyd's The Wall.
+Tennille played electric piano with the band during their 1972 tour, and it was during this time that Tennille composed "The Way I Want to Touch You".